Wolverine971/9takes/src/blog/community/what-winning-online-arguments-looks-like.md

 If the other side takes the time to try to understand your views, you are not having an argument anymore.

----

-I hope these tips help you experience what winning feels like.
+I hope this help you experience what winning feels like.

 <svelte:head>